nivashkr/transformers-from-scratch/README.md

 ./neural_network
 ```

+The model will load the weights and generate text.

 ## Testing

-A test suite for tensor operations is included:
+There’s a test suite for tensor operations:

 ```bash
 ./test_tensor
 ```

-## Performance Tips
+## Performance Notes

-- Set `num_threads` in `config.ini` to match your hardware for best results.
+- Set `num_threads` in `config.ini` to match your CPU for best speed.
-- Multi-threading is used for matrix multiplications, element-wise ops, and attention.
+- Multi-threading is used for matrix multiplications, element-wise operations, and attention.
-- Compile with SIMD flags for extra speed.
+- Compile with SIMD flags for extra speed if your compiler supports it.

 ## Final Thoughts

-TransformerCPP is my attempt to demystify the Transformer architecture and make it accessible to anyone willing to dive into the code.
-If you’re curious about how deep learning works at the lowest level, or if you want a fast, flexible Transformer implementation in C++, this project is for you.
+This project is for anyone who wants to see how Transformers work at the lowest level, or who wants a fast, flexible Transformer implementation in C++.
+If you want to learn, experiment, or just see what’s possible without big frameworks, take a look at the code.

+If you have questions or want to contribute, check out the [GitHub repo](https://github.com/nivashkr/transformers-from-scratch).

 ---